SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 2. In the resulting dialog box confirm the suspension by clicking the confirmation button and then entering your password.

 {{< c8y-admon-info >}}
-* As part of suspending the tenant, an email is sent to the tenant administrator to the email adress that was configured for that administrator.
+* As part of suspending the tenant, an email is sent to the email address that was configured for the tenant administrator.
 * If you are a service provider, you can suppress this email.
 {{< /c8y-admon-info >}}